Southeast Asia- Thailand

 Language

-The official language is Thai, and English is widely spoken.
+The official language is Thai and English.

 Cost of living

-A bottle of wine costs from about THB 500 in a supermarket and at least twice that in a restaurant.
-A bottle of beer costs about THB 35-45 in a supermarket and from THB 80 up to THB 150 in a restaurant.
-Good quality Thai food can cost as little as THB 200 per course in a local restaurant, while a meal in a resort can cost anything from THB 1000 per person and more.
+Prices vary from restaurant to restaurant, however the following is a guide for your reference.
+A bottle of wine costs from about 500 baht in a supermarket and at least twice that in a restaurant.
+A bottle of beer costs about 35 to 45 baht in a supermarket and from 80 baht up to 150 baht in a restaurant.
+Good quality Thai food can cost as little as 200 baht per course in a local restaurant where a meal in a resort can cost anything from 1000 baht per person and more.

 What to bring